cine-io/cineio-broadcast-node-example-app/Readme.md

 # cine.io Broadcast Example Application Node.js

 This is an example application in Node.js showing the capabilities of [cine.io broadcast][cineio-broadcast].
-It uses the [cine.io JS SDK][cineio-js-sdk] and the [cine.io Node.js package][cineio-node].
+It uses the [cine.io Broadcast JS SDK][cineio-broadcast-js-sdk] and the [cine.io Node.js package][cineio-node].

 ## Try it on Heroku